BluePurplePro/Asus-Vivobook-X542UAR-Hackintosh/README.md

 - SD Card Reader (Mine is broken)
 - HDMI 4K60fps (I don't have 4K monitor/TV)
 - HDMI Sound
--

 _Known issue(s)_:
-- Rebooting from Windows might break Audio in MacOS.
-The solution is turn off (shutdown) the laptop and turn it on, boot straight to MacOS
+- Rebooting to MacOS might break Audio.
+The solution is turn off (shutdown) the laptop and boot straight to MacOS after turning it on

 # BIOS Settings (F7 Advanced Mode)
 - **Advanced**